open-zaak/open-zaak/docs/installation/config/openzaak_config.rst

 Open Zaak
 ---------
-By creating an API token, we can perform an API test call to verify the succesful installation.
+By creating an API token, we can perform an API test call to verify the successful installation.

 Navigate to **API Autorisaties** > **Applicaties** and click on **Applicatie toevoegen**